andreinonea/cv/CV_AndreiNicolaeOnea.typ

 	Ongoing effort to efficiently represent the knowledge of non-playable characters in virtual worlds, as to enable emergent behavior and story-telling.

 	Plans include the creation of a complex affect system to describe various psychological, physiological and biological states of a character and a simple graph-based system to model the relationships between them and events happening in the world.
-	The characters should be able to understand the semantics of a particular event type, whose contained data acts as stimuli to their individual affect system.
+	Characters should be able to understand the semantics of a particular event type, whose contained data acts as stimuli to their individual affect system.
-	The result aims to enable decision-capable characters for greater replayability and entertainment.
+	Goal is to enable decision-capable characters for greater replayability and entertainment.

+	Simulation runs on a custom engine developed in parallel, made with Rust and OpenGL (Vulkan expected as well).
 ]

 #cv.degree(